TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/rubber-stamper/README.md

 The format of `excluded_paths` is also the same as that for clean revert patterns.

 Here is an example of a clean cherry-pick pattern.
 Any cherry-pick that is cherry-picked more than 3 hours ago or modifies any files ending in `.md` will not be approved.

     clean_cherry_pick_pattern {
       time_window: "3h"
       excluded_paths: "*.md"
     }

+##### Bypass File Check
+We also provide a way to bypass file check in clean cherry-pick patterns, that is, all the cherry-pick rules still apply except "The current revision doesn't make any file changes compared with the initial revision".

+The cherry-pick needs to meet the following requirements:
+1. The file changes between the initial revision and current revision will only be in configured `included_paths`.
+2. The CL should have a configured `hashtag`.
+3. The CL owner has to be one of `allowed_owners`.

+Here is an example of clean cherry-pick pattern with a bypassFileCheck rule.

+    clean_cherry_pick_pattern {
+      time_window: "3h"
+      excluded_paths: "*.md"

+      file_check_bypass_rule {
+        included_paths: "dir/*.md"
+        hashtag: "Example-Hashtag"
+        allowed_owners: "user@example.com"
+      }
+    }

 ## Found a bug?